kaaneser/emlakci-realestateflutter/README.md

 # Emlakçı - A Real Estate Automation App

-This app made for school project.
+This app made for a school project.

 <div class="row">
   <img src="emlakcipresentation.png"/>